When you enter Friendship House, you feel like you’ve arrived in a friendly environment, and that’s not about the furniture or the light.

 Yes.
 It is an intimate space, ideal for anniversaries, marriage proposals or reunions with close friends.
 The traditional decor and the peace of the place make every moment deeper and more memorable.

-Breakfast is offered “upon request” and we can recommend local producers from Porumbacu for milk, cheese, eggs, homemade bread, or jam.
-You truly experience rural slow food.
+Breakfast is offered “on request” and we can recommend local producers from Porumbacu for milk, cheese, eggs, homemade bread, or jam.
+You truly experience the rural slow food experience.

-“We ate like in childhood, with products sourced directly from the village.”
+“I ate like in childhood, with products taken directly from the village.”

 Authenticity.
 The house is not a modern reconstruction, but a manually restored dwelling, preserving the furniture, proportions, and old symbols.
 You find meaning, emotion, and real tranquility.